 If you want to start your own business in Australia, you will need to know where to find the right information and support quickly and easily.
 This will position you and your business for success.
 Businesses are diverse so a complete checklist is not possible for all business categories.
-However, the following list will show you everything you need to know about starting a business in Australia.
+However, the following list will show you everything you need to know about how to start a business in Australia.

 It is really important to tick all the boxes below.

-1. Before starting a business
+1. Before starting a business in Australia

 Find the right advice and support.
 You will need to know about such things as tax and accounting regulations, business structure, IP laws, ASIC and ASX requirements and much more.
 There are a number of decisions to consider when starting a business in Australia and finding the right support is critical if you want to give your company a fair shot at success.